o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 toc: true
 ---

-In this tutorial, we cover how to make your own material type and how to edit vertex shaders to achieve a vegetation bending effect.
+In this tutorial, you will learn how to make your own material type and how to edit vertex shaders to achieve a vegetation bending effect.
 While we use vegetation bending as an example, the primary goal of this tutorial is to familiarize yourself with how to use and create custom material types and vertex shaders.

 This tutorial covers the following concepts:
-* Making your own material type
+* Creating *materials* in the **Material Editor**
-* Creating materials in the **Material Editor**
+* Creating a custom *material type*
-* Editing vertex shaders
+  * Adding *adjustable properties* for your material type
-* Adding editable properties for your material type
+  * Adding *passes* to your material type
-* Using optional vertex streams
+* Editing *vertex shaders*
-* Adding passes to your material type
+  * Using *optional vertex streams*
 * Using the **Pass Tree Visualizer** to debug passes

 The **VegetationBending** material type allows materials to bend and sway, simulating how wind affects vegetation.
 It allows for detail bending with slight movement of branches and leaves, as well as movement of the entire object.

 The code in this tutorial can be found in the [**Atom Tutorials Gem**](https://github.com/o3de/sample-code-gems/tree/main/atom_gems/AtomTutorials) in the `o3de/samples-code-gems` repository.
 There, you can find the template code and assets needed for this tutorial, as well as the final code.

-As we go along, you can reference the [Material Types and Shaders](get-started-materialtypes-and-shaders) tutorial, which gives higher-level explanations of the mechanisms used in this tutorial.
+As you go along, you can reference the [Material Types and Shaders](get-started-materialtypes-and-shaders) tutorial, which gives higher-level explanations of the mechanisms used in this tutorial.

 ## Get started
 Before you can create your material type, ensure you have [installed the engine](/docs/welcome-guide/setup/), [set up a project](/docs/welcome-guide/create/), and [launched the editor](/docs/welcome-guide/tours/editor-tour).